EdoardoBonanni/Meibomian-Glands-Recognition/README.md

 	- Modify the name of the log file according to the prediction obtained.

-`predict_refactor.py`: function that allows to predict the glands' area of a requested image and it generates as output the predicted image and the relative mask.
+`predict_refactor.py`: function that allows to predict the glands' area of a requested image (only one image!) and it generates as output the predicted image and the relative mask.

 	- Set the "selectGPU" variable according to the GPU to be used.